Concepts for configuring thread pools

 Keycloak’s liveness probe is non-blocking to avoid a restart of a Pod under a high load.

-The overall health probe and the readiness can probe in some cases block to check the connection to the database, so they might fail under a high load.
+The overall health probe and the readiness probe can in some cases block to check the connection to the database, so they might fail under a high load.
 Due to this, a Pod can become non-ready under a high load.

 OS Resources